 Central London YHA is easily accessible from London Euston station which handles trains coming from the North.
 Euston is only 1 kilometre away.
 London St Pancreas which we arrived at one the Eurostar is only 1.5 kilometres away.

 The British Museum is an easy 15-minute walk, while Madame Tussauds is 10 minutes, the shopping and stores of Oxford St are under 10 minutes away.
 The Central location is an ideal position for families in London to explore the city.

-The YHA Central London in England ticks all the boxes for a family stay.
+The YHA Central London in England ticks all the boxes for a family stay in London.
 The rooms have an ensuite, you can cook and do laundry, there are cheap food and a communal area.
-All this makes this YHA property a winner for families coming to London.
+All this makes this YHA property a winner for families spending 4 days in London or longer.

 We hope this article from us here at Wyld Family Travel has inspired you to stay in a hostel when you visit London.
 There are so many things to do in London and staying at the London YHA can help you save money in London.
 For more amazing ideas on where to holiday in the United Kingdom click through to our England Destination Guide page for more brilliant inspiration.